 Prohibiting more than one ADU per lot: All Washington cities (Seattle has proposed legislation to allow two)

-Prohibiting backyard cottages: Bellevue, Covington, Edmonds, Medina, Pasco, and Tacoma (imminent legislation will legalize them)
+Prohibiting backyard cottages: Bellevue, Covington, Edmonds, Medina, and Pasco

 Only allowing ADUs on lots larger than 4,000 square feet: Spokane (5,000), Yakima (7,000), Federal Way (5,000), Marysville (7,200), Cheney (5,000), Vancouver (5,000), Bellingham (5,000 for backyard cottages), Kennewick (10,000 for backyard cottages)